chetans1995/cpp_embedded_assignment/README.md

 The program should always run while powered on.
 When powered on the program should:
 1. Choose the next advertiser
 2. Show the company name for 5 seconds
-3. Show the ad message for 10 seconds
+3. Show one of the company's ad messages for 10 seconds

 ### 2. Advertisement logic
+**2.1.**
 Different companies have paid different amount of money for their ads.
 Implement a way to show ads based on how much the advertiser paid.
 You will find information about the advertisers further down in the document.

+**2.2.**
+Companies will have different amount of ad messages.
+Make sure that all ad messages will be shown at some point.

 ### 3. Proper initialization of hd44780
 The team have already written a part of the driver for the company's LCD driver.
 You need to finish the initialization in the hd44780 constructor.